git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 X>
 X> You've sent tmux your first command, and you're now outside of tmux!

 You've detached the tmux session you were in.
+You can reattach via `$ tmux attach`.

 ## Session persistence and the server model